-El Paso Independent School District (EPISD) - is the largest school district in the El Paso area with 60,000 at 92 campuses that stretch from west El Paso to the northeast, central and east areas of the city.
+El Paso Independent School District (EPISD) - is the largest school district in the El Paso area with more than 60,000 students and over 92 campuses that stretch from west El Paso to the northeast, central and east areas of the city.
 EPISD is the district which has the most military-connected students in attendance.
 EPISD follows a traditional school year calendar.

-6531 Boeing Dr. El Paso, Texas 79925 (915) 230-2000 https://www.episd.org
+6531 Boeing Dr. El Paso, Texas 79925

+www.episd.org